 What happens when the truth turns out to be far duller than the legend?
-Do you try to get the facts to fit the exciting story that you
+Do you try to get the facts to fit the exciting story that you would like to believe.
+Or do you acknowledge that history and time can sometimes make fools of us?

-And then of course there is a third option – to present other people with what you do know and see what they decide to make of it all.
+And then of course there is a third option.
+To present other people with what you do know and see what they decide to make of it all.

 So the question is who was Pirate John ‘Eyebrows’ Thomas?
 The answer to this question was an obvious one or so I thought.
 I had read about this chap before and visited his grave at Gulval church.
 He seemed like a good candidate for an amusing little story about one of our lesser known but colourful Cornish characters.
 I thought that I would just do a little research and try and fill in some details about him to really bring the story to life. . .